All Episodes

 You know, the current police chief who loves his law enforcement officers, who also loves his family, sued his own police department at one time.

-So there's a track record, and they we gotta clean it up.
+So there was a track record, and we got to clean it up.

 The majority of officers, Sean, as I always say, go out there.